lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 26 July 2015

+Started tracking down full texts of Tracy's novels.

+Research decisions:
+- If multiple e-texts are available, choose the one with the best OCR that still appears to follow the original text.
+Then manually delete any paratextual information that would not have been included in the original.
+- Paratextual information that *was* in the original-- including running titles/chapter headings, indexes, notes, etc-- shall remain.

 ## 22 July 2015

 Right now entering only setting information that is unambiguous, based on mentions of dates or places.